 E-Invoicing 2025: What SMEs Need to Know Now

-Starting 2025, e-invoicing is mandatory for B2B in Germany.
-What this means in practice, which formats qualify, and where the typical pitfalls are.
+E-invoicing mandatory since 2025 for B2B in Germany.
+Which formats qualify, which deadlines apply, and where the typical pitfalls are.
+Practical analysis.

 Note: This article covers German e-invoicing regulations (Wachstumschancengesetz).
 The requirements are specific to companies operating in Germany.

 Since January 1, 2025, companies in the B2B sector must be able to receive e-invoices.
+The e-invoicing mandate is a core topic in my consulting on compliance and regulatory requirements for SMEs.
 Starting 2027, sending e-invoices will also be mandatory (with a transition period until 2028 for smaller companies).

 A PDF via email is not an e-invoice.
 Germany’s Wachstumschancengesetz (Growth Opportunities Act) defines e-invoices as structured electronic formats compliant with EN 16931.
 In practice, that means: